kozlovcode/hiddder/README.md

 # Hiddder
 Short link service written in PHP and sqLite.
 # Bonus
-In the public/bot/ folder is a bot for VK.
+In the public/bot/ folder is a bot for VK and Telegram.

 At youdomain/cleaning file cleanup database from links older than two weeks.